Docs

 end

-• Replace DATASET_NAME with the name of the Axiom dataset where you want to send data.
+Replace DATASET_NAME with the name of the Axiom dataset where you send your data.

-Run the instrumented application
+Run the instrumented app

 In development mode